Specter-13/maui-for-kimai/README.md

 ### MAUI application features
 - Dark/Light mode
+- Running timesheet notification (Android, iOS)
 - Form validation with [Fluent validation](https://github.com/FluentValidation/FluentValidation)
-- MySQL local database, Secure storage for api passwords
+- MySQL local database, Secure storage for API passwords
 - Graphs by [LiveCharts2](https://github.com/beto-rodriguez/LiveCharts2)

 ## Limitations

 - **Kimai v2 is not supported yet**
 - There are some inconsistencies within in app dark/light theme changing
+- There may be unexpected behaviour in iOS notifications (need testing)
-- No support for management of project/customers/teams within app
+- Missing management possibilities of users, customers, projects, teams
 - Missing team reports
-- Missing offline time-tracking
+- Missing support offline time-tracking

 ## Installation
----

 Since this is early release, only raw files are available.
-When more features are added, there is a plan to publish apps in Google play and Microsoft store.
+When time comes, there is a plan to publish apps in Google play and Microsoft store.

 ### Android